 The Man Who Mailed Himself Out of Jail is the incredible, true story of the world’s greatest prison escape artist: Richard Lee McNair.

-Many know the story of McNair’s spectacular escape from a Louisiana penitentiary in April 2006 when he shipped himself out in a pallet of empty mailbags … and his near capture shortly after by a policeman on railroad tracks.
+Many know the story of McNair’s spectacular escape from a penitentiary in Louisiana, USA in April 2006 when he shipped himself out in a pallet of empty mailbags … and his near capture shortly after by a policeman on railroad tracks.

 But for the first time, we get the complete story of not only that escape but his two previous escapes.

 We also learn how McNair avoided bloodhounds, helicopters, and a huge police dragnet.

 After 18 months of living on the lam, the native of Duncan, Oklahoma, USA was captured in October 2007 by the Royal Canadian Mounted Police [RCMP] in Campbellton, New Brunswick.

 McNair, 59, is in the world’s most secure penitentiary, ADX-Florence, Colorado, where he spent the first five years in solitary confinement.
 From his prison cell, he penned more than 300 letters — in excess of 3,000 pages — detailing his three escapes, time on the run, the murder that put him behind bars, his regrets, all that.

 → UPDATE: Richard Lee McNair was featured on the Canadian version of History [‘America’s Greatest Prison Breaks’] on Saturday evening, 9th January 2016.
 The program has since been broadcast more than a dozen times on History’s channels in the U.S., Canada, and Britain.

 After five years of research and writing, the book was released on Amazon, through Kindle Direct Publishing.

 It’s an electronic book which means to read it, you’ll need a Kindle e-reader or a tablet [such as an iPad or a Samsung Galaxy].
 You can also read the book on a laptop or desktop — but to do any of that, you will first have to install the Kindle app.

 And of course, to purchase the book you’ll need an Amazon account.